 Google is also attacking this problem from another angle by releasing more and more functionality through the Play Store rather than as a part of the core operating system.
 That way, those features can be updated for security as well as feature enhancements through the normal app update process rather than needing a full phone OS update—while OS updates can be slowed down by phone vendors and carriers, app updates through the Play Store happen automatically for everyone.

 All but a few models of smartphones have built in restrictions that lock down low level system settings and key apps so that even the phone’s owner can’t change them.
 For example, your iPhone isn’t going to let you uninstall Safari and your Android might not let you shut off that annoying startup sound.
 Via a process called rooting or jailbreaking though, the phone’s owner can subvert those restrictions and get access to make all types of changes.

 The problem with jailbreaking is that doing so disables or greatly weakens many of the phone’s built in security features.
 That copy of Angry Birds that could only annoy you with advertisements before?
 Well, now that your phone is jailbroken, it can steal all of your email, text messages and passwords and upload them to some random server in halfway around the world.
 No kidding.
 Some of the programs that can be used to perform the jailbreaking process are disreputable themselves and will load unremovable malware directly on the phone during the process.

 So, while it may be a fun exercise for the very technically inclined, we strongly recommend that you do not load any rooting or jailbreaking software on your devices.
 It’s unfortunate that phone vendors don’t give users more control over their devices out of the box, but the potential costs of jailbreaking are far too high for any device that you use day-to-day in your real life.

-If you’re not sure that your business is doing everything it should to protect itself from mobile malware, drop us a line at email@example.com or give us a call at (512) 351-4960 for a free consultation.
+If you’re not sure that your business is doing everything it should to protect itself from mobile malware, contact us and see how we can help.